ahussam/myFlashCard/README.md

 ## Getting Started

-The app is a copy of [this](https://github.com/jwasham/computer-science-flash-cards) project, which I find it fun to write one with JS.
+The app is a copy of [this](https://github.com/jwasham/computer-science-flash-cards) project, which I found it fun to write it with JS.
 Feel free to use it as you like.
 BTW, use it in your local server, **don't deploy to a live server**.

 ### Prerequisites